ViewSplat: View-Adaptive 3D Gaussian Splatting for Feed-Forward Synthesis: Related Work

 The introduction of 3DGS~\cite{kerbl20233dgs} has opened new avenues for explicit view-dependent modeling.
 While 3DGS originally employs low-order SH to represent view-dependent color, SH coefficients frequently lack the frequency bandwidth necessary to capture sharp specularities.
 To overcome this limitation, recent extensions like GaussianShader~\cite{jiang2024gaussianshader} and RTR-GS~\cite{zhou2025rtr-gs} integrate explicit shading models into the Gaussian framework.
 Other approaches, such as Spec-Gaussian~\cite{yang2024spec-gaussian}, introduce anisotropic spherical Gaussians to provide more flexible parameterization than traditional SH.
 MirrorGaussian~\cite{liu2024mirrorgaussian} tackles the specific challenge of mirror reflections by incorporating symmetry-based Gaussian reflections.
 Beyond appearance, Scaffold-GS~\cite{lu2024scaffold-gs} explores structural stabilization of Gaussian attributes across viewpoints using an anchor-based representation.

 While these advancements have significantly improved the fidelity of view-dependent rendering, they remain predominantly tied to per-scene optimization.
 This dependency results in high computational costs and a lack of generalization to unseen scenes.
-In contrast, ViewSplat addresses view dependency within a feed-forward framework.
-Note that our use of \textit{dynamic} refers to viewpoint-conditioned attribute modulation rather than temporal deformation as seen in 4D dynamic scene rendering~\cite{wu20244d,luiten2024dynamic}.
+In contrast, ViewSplat addresses view dependence within a feed-forward framework by introducing viewpoint-conditioned attribute modulation.
 This allows for efficient, high-fidelity reconstruction and synthesis of complex view-dependent effects without the need for scene-specific training or costly iterative optimization.